OfficeDev/Office-Add-in-samples/Samples/Excel-Add-in-ChartAPI-Analysis-Data/README.md

 ## Use the sample add-in

-1. Select the **Add Sample data** button to import some sample data representing sales figures.
-This adds a new table with content into a worksheet named "Sample".
+1. Select the **Add Sample data** button to import sample sales figures.
+This adds a new table to a worksheet named "Sample".
 1. Select the **Sales in different locations** button.
 This adds a new chart that uses the sample data.
 1. Select the **Reverse vertical axis order** button.
 This reverses the vertical axis order on the chart.
 1. Select the **Customize title and legend** button.
 This changes the chart title and legend.